I once knew a blacksmith named Tod

 Limerick by RD

 Find “Ortho’s Brood” online and you will see that some cretin has given the entire plot away in the description of the book.
-I myself suggested a kind of ‘B’ movie look for the cover - and now I’m not so sure!
+I myself suggested a kind of ‘B’ movie look for the cover -

 My acting career included several tours, and stints in repertory companies such as Leicester, Derby and Nottingham.
 On the West End stage I was King Nicholas in “The Sleeping Prince” (St Martins); Siro in the musical “Mandrake” (Criterion); and Cyprian Phipps in “Bloomsbury” (Phoenix).
 There were appearances at Greenwich, Wimbledon and The Hampstead Theatre Club, and I worked on multiple occasions at the Bristol Old Vic.
 On television I played Martin Bagley in “Brassneck”, the satirical drama by David Hare and Howard Brenton.

-On quitting acting (thought in the last years I’ve been doing a bit here and there) I worked for two years as an executive in Lintas, the Unilever advertising agency, and did not set up as a writer until I’d left behind another career - as a theatre manager with the Stoll Moss group.
+On quitting acting (thought in the last years I’ve been doing a bit here and there) I worked for two years as an executive in Lintas, the Unilever advertising agency, and did not set up as a writer until I’d left behind another career -

 My favourite West End theatre is the Apollo, where my grandmother, Muriel George, starred in Harry Pelissier’s “Follies” at the start of the 20th Century.